 Environmental Review Guidelines

-The following Guidelines will assist applicants in determining when various studies are required for discretionary projects:
+The Environmental Review Guidelines will assist applicants in determining when various studies are required for discretionary projects:

 California Environmental Quality Act (CEQA)